Hardhead catfish: Lifecycle and reproduction

-They also die after 4 years.

 Parental care

 Mouthbrooding

 Like other members of the Ariidae, hardhead catfish are paternal mouthbrooders.
 After spawning, the male carries the eggs in his mouth until they hatch.
 Several nonfunctioning eggs within the brood attach to the larger, viable eggs.
 These nonfunctioning eggs may be used as food for the male mouthbrooder, since mouthbrooders do not feed while they are taking care of the brood.
 Oral incubations continue through the yolk-sac larval state, for a total length around 8–11 weeks.
 Under laboratory conditions, offspring can hatch in roughly 30 days.
 The offspring are roughly 6–8 cm long and slowly adapt to adult behavior, such as opportunistic bottom-feeding and scavenging.
 At absorption of the yolk sac, juveniles begin to show adult characteristics.
 The parental male can choose to carry the young after they have hatched until they are larger and capable of surviving on their own.

 Advantages

 Many advantages to mouthbrooding exist as opposed to other forms of parental care, such as bubble nesting.
 Mouthbrooders are able to freely move with the eggs in their mouths, thus can move as necessary to protect both themselves and the broods.
 Though mouthbrooding requires more energy by the male, the chance of his young surviving to adulthood is greater, thus reproducing and continuing his genes; the eggs are not defenseless while in their father's mouth.
-Mouthbrooding by males counters the relatively low fecundity of females, which only have 20-65 eggs per spawning episode.
+Mouthbrooding by males counters the relatively low fecundity of females, which only have 20–65 eggs per spawning episode.
 Finally, through breathing, the male is able to keep the brood well oxygenated, which also increases brood survival.